nvi-inc/mas/index.md

 Introduction
 ============

 *This document is a work-in-progress, please send comments, questions and feedback to Dave.*

-The Telegraf, InfluxDB and Grafana respectively provide a system for collecting, storing, and visualizing time-series data.
+The Telegraf, InfluxDB and Grafana (TIG) provide a system for collecting, storing, processing, and visualizing time-series data.
 The three component are loosely coupled together and each swapped for an alternative package.
 The purpose of this document give an overview of these tools use in VLBI operations and to guide a user through the installation process.
 The reader is expected to be competent with a